joshuaguinness/Natural-Language-to-iCal/README.md

 ```
 The actual output will be formatted according to the iCalendar specification and can be imported into most calendaring software.

+##### Closely Related Work
+There are a few closely related pieces of software to what we are trying to create.
+They are documented below.

+- http://quickcalapp.com/ and https://flexibits.com/fantastical (Third Party MacOS or iOS apps that allow users to add calender events using natural language)
+- MacOS Calendar (The MacOS calendar has a natural language to calendar event feature)
+- https://github.com/wanasit/chrono (Open source natural language date parser)
+- https://www.microassist.com/software-tips/outlook-calendar-shortcuts-natural-language/ (Outlook supports natural language abbreviations when picking dates)
+- https://polymaths.blog/2018/06/fantastically-good-event-parser-for-drafts-5 (Natural language to events)

+##### Insight We Hope To Gain From It TODO

 ### Implementation Details
 The converter will be implemented using JavaScript, which will allow the program to run client-side within any web browser.